F-1 and J-1 Travel

 Students wishing to re-enter the U.S. in F-1 or J-1 status after travel abroad will require all of the following:

-- A travel signature by appropriate staff in the Center for International Programs on Form I-20 or Form DS-2019.
+- A travel signature on Form I-20 or Form DS-2019 by appropriate staff in International Programs at the College of Extended Education & Global Engagement.
 F-1’s must have a travel signature within 6 months of the time in which their travel and return occurs (every semester if necessary).
 J-1’s must have a travel signature within 1 year of their travel/return.

 - A valid visa stamp (see exceptions in the visa section).

 - A valid passport (see the Department of State's Web site for exceptions).

 Additionally, students returning to the U.S. after filing for or obtaining post-completion optional practical training employment authorization should be prepared to present evidence of their OPT and a job offer letter.